The signing of Sébastien Haller has been a long time coming for West Ham United.

 But that's not what should or will excite West Ham fans.
 His goalscoring will do that.
 With 0.61 goals per 90, Haller over-achieved against his xG90 (0.54) and post-shot xG (0.53).
 When you study his shot map for last season (above) it's not hard to see why he was so prolific.

 The majority of Haller's shots came from a very central slice of the penalty area and only two efforts all season were taken from outside the penalty box.
 In other words, his chances were usually high value resulting in a higher chance of finding the back of the net.

 West Ham's search for a striker has been long, arduous and littered with false dawns.
 Marko Arnautović, Javier Hernández and Carroll have been the closest thing to successes.
-At least when compared to Lucas Pérez, Toni Martínez, Ashley Fletcher, Jonathan Calleri, Simone Zaza and André Ayew.
+At least when compared to Lucas Pérez, Ashley Fletcher, André Ayew.